PNZ-lab/Gene_Expression_Scanner/README.md

 <img width="450" alt="image" src="https://github.com/user-attachments/assets/c0e7a459-fa7a-4360-ac35-5ef5de930904">

-## subanalysis_do=True only includes data points for a subset of patients that satisfy criteria in the clinical dataframe:
+## subanalysis_do=True separates data points for a subset of patients that satisfy criteria in the clinical dataframe:

 ```python
 subanalysis_do=True